kizule/Pure/README.md

 # Less
-A responsible Mediawiki skin based on Zurb Foundation framework
+A responsible Mediawiki skin based on Bulma.